".... immer ehrlich und sehr intelligent."

 Aside from composing purely acoustic music for orchestra, small ensembles and solists, Muir's own music theater pieces include "Von Sodom und Gomorra nach Berlin" premiered in 2012 at the Münchener Biennale as well as "Neue Szenen" prize at the Deutsche Oper, for the piece "Wie man findet, was man nicht sucht", premiered in April of 2013.
 Her Music Video and Video Art pieces have been screened at the Matera Festival in Bari Italy, Soundtrack Cologne, The Denkerei Berlin, Espacio Center, Spain.
 "Lost Time" was composed in conjunction with Chihura Shiota's installation at the Stadtmuseum Nikolaikirche in Berlin.
 She has developed a series of pieces for solo performers performing duos with their video counterparts, such as in Just 34 and Double Treble and music videos.
 Muir has worked with internationally renowned soloists such as David Friedman, Lorelei Dowling, Irene Kurka, Nathan Plante and Michael Weilacher in order to compose a series of solo pieces to exhibit the virtuosity of each individual musician.

-In Berlin, she has been guest professor in the composition department at the Berlin University of the arts teaching composition, where she was also the Artistic Directer and co-founder of Ensemble ilinx, Studio for New Music at the Berlin University of the Arts.
-She is currently on the faculty of the Berlin Stanford Undergrad Bing Overseas Program.
+In Berlin, she is guest professor in the composition department at the Berlin University of the arts teaching composition, where she is the Artistic Directer and co-founder of Ensemble ilinx, Studio for New Music at the Berlin University of the Arts.
+She is also currently on the faculty of the Berlin Stanford Undergrad Bing Overseas Program.